Seasawher/mathlib4-help/docs/commands.md

 ```
 Similarly, `set_option <id> <value> in` can also be used inside terms and tactics to set an option
 only in a single term or tactic.

-## set_premise_selector
-Defined in: `Lean.setPremiseSelectorCmd`

-Specify a premise selection engine.
-Note that Lean does not ship a default premise selection engine,
-so this is only useful in conjunction with a downstream package which provides one.

 ## show_panel_widgets
 Defined in: `Lean.Widget.showPanelWidgetsCmd`